luigisaetta/code_quality_agent/README.md

 Change the params:
 - root (root directory for all the files to be scanned)
-- out
-with the full path to input_dir and output_dir
+- out: with the full path to the output dir

 run
 ```